codebrew/backbone-rails/README.md

       $(function() {
         // Blog is the app name
         window.router = new Blog.Routers.PostsRouter({posts: #{@posts.to_json.html_safe}});
+        Backbone.history.start();
+      });

+Now start your server `rails s` and browse to [localhost:3000/posts](http://localhost:3000/posts) You should now have a fully functioning single page crud app for Post models.

+### Using pushState

+In order to make the scaffold compliant with pushState just add `--pushstate` at the end of the command, like so:

+    rails g backbone:scaffold Post title:string content:string --pushstate

+Take in consideration that the backbone history must be told to use push state:

     Backbone.history.start({pushState: true, root: "/posts"});
-      });

 You must also edit the controller at `app/controllers/posts_controller.rb` so that the `create` and `update` actions remove the `id`, `created_at` and `updated_at` values from the params hash, since they are handled by the server.
 You can do that by adding this line on the top of each action:

     params[:post] = params[:post].except(:id, :created_at, :updated_at) if request.format == "application/json"

-Now start your server `rails s` and browse to [localhost:3000/posts](http://localhost:3000/posts) You should now have a fully functioning single page crud app for Post models.

 >Note that using real URLs requires your web server to be able to correctly render those pages, so back-end changes are required as well.
 For example, if you have a route of <code>/documents/100</code>, your web server must be able to serve that page, if the browser visits that URL directly.